bccp/nbodykit/docs/source/analyzing-results.rst

 Analyzing your Results
 ======================

-Several nbodykit algorithms compute two-point clustering statistics, and we provide the :class:`BinnedStatistic` class for analyzing these results.
+Several nbodykit algorithms compute binned clustering statistics and store the results as a :class:`BinnedStatistic` object.
+In this section, we provide an overview of some of the functionality of this class to help users better analyze their results using nbodykit.

-The class is designed to hold data variables at fixed coordinates, i.e., a grid of :math:`(r, \mu)` or :math:`(k, \mu)` bins.
-The :class:`BinnedStatistic` class is modeled after the syntax of :class:`xarray.Dataset`.
+The :class:`BinnedStatistic` class is designed to hold data variables at fixed coordinates, i.e., a grid of :math:`(r, \mu)` or :math:`(k, \mu)` bins and is modeled after the syntax of the :class:`xarray.Dataset` object.

 .. ipython:: python
    :suppress: